jeftegoes/AwsOverview/Compute/Amazon EC2.md

 - Alternatively, you can also create a **VPC endpoint** so your private subnet would be able to connect to S3.
 - [Amazon VPC](/Networking%20&%20Content%20Delivery/Amazon%20VPC.md)

-## 5.4.
+## 5.3.
 To acess S3 with IAM Roles

 ![Scenario IAM Role and EC2 Instance Profile](/Images/AWSCrendentialScenario.png)

 # 6. Classic Ports to know

-- 22 = SSH (Secure Shell) - log into a Linux instance.
+- 22 = SSH (Secure Shell) - Log into a Linux instance.
-- 21 = FTP (File Transfer Protocol) - upload files into a file share.
+- 21 = FTP (File Transfer Protocol) - Upload files into a file share.
-- 22 = SFTP (Secure File Transfer Protocol) - upload files using SSH.
+- 22 = SFTP (Secure File Transfer Protocol) - Upload files using SSH.
 - 80 = HTTP - access unsecured websites.
 - 443 = HTTPS - access secured websites.
-- 3389 = RDP (Remote Desktop Protocol) - log into a Windows instance.
+- 3389 = RDP (Remote Desktop Protocol) - Log into a Windows instance.

 # 7. How to SSH into your EC2 Instance

 - Windows:

-  - We'll learn how to SSH into your EC2 instance using Windows.
   - Configure pem file
     ![Permission Propertie Aws PemFile](/Images/PermissionPropertieAwsPemFile.png)
   - Command